software-mansion/react-native-reanimated/README.md

 ### `callback`

 A wrapper node for `map`, essentially the same as `event`.
 Pass as argument to `invoke` or `dispatch` in order to obtain result values.

 ---

 ### `<DirectManipulationHelper />`

-A conveince for developers displaying which methods are available for direct manipulation.
+A conveince displaying which methods are available for direct manipulation.
 You just need to render it.

 ---